 Some other things to know about the new federal public access policy guidance

-- The 2022 OSTP “Nelson memo” builds on earlier policies such as the 2013 Obama administration open access memo and the 2008 National Institutes of Health policy, expanding them to all federal agencies with research and development funding, including data as well as publications, and removing embargoes.
+- The 2022 OSTP “Nelson memo” [Internet Archive link] builds on earlier policies such as the 2013 Obama administration open access memo and the 2008 National Institutes of Health policy, expanding them to all federal agencies with research and development funding, including data as well as publications, and removing embargoes.

 - The 2022 OSTP memo covers all federal research funding agencies, including the National Endowment for the Humanities and National Endowment for the Arts, so for the first time federal public access policies will apply to all disciplines and not just the sciences.